 How to help managers have difficult conversations at work

-We outlined three areas where managers are likely to encounter hard conversations with their employees during the pandemic: performance, engagement, and wellbeing.
-We explain what these conversations might look like and what your HR team can do to help managers approach them in an empathetic way.
+Below, we explain what these conversations might look like and what your HR team can do to help managers approach them in an empathetic way.

-How HR can enable managers
+How HR can enable managers:

 Provide performance transparency.
 In order to have productive conversations about performance, managers and employees need to have access to the same information.
 One of the ways that HR teams can support this is to introduce a performance review platform that can provide data around an employee’s performance.
 Starting the conversation from a foundation that’s built on objective facts – rather than subjective feedback – can make conversations easier to digest for low-performing employees.
 This data can also help managers identify a clear area for the employee to focus on to improve their performance and show them that they’re not expected to manage this journey alone.